jad00gar/Zakat-Logbook/README.md

 ## License

-MIT License — see [LICENSE](LICENSE) for details.
+MIT License — see [LICENSE](LICENSE) for full text.

-You are free to use, modify, and share this for personal or commercial purposes.
-The only requirement is that you keep the copyright notice in place.
+Free to use, modify, and share for personal or commercial purposes.
+The only requirement is keeping the copyright notice in place.

----

-## Contributing

-Contributions welcome.
-If you find a bug, have a feature request, or want to add support for a different Nisab calculation method, open an issue or submit a pull request.